2ndQuadrant/pg_stat_plans/README.rst

 entry in the view (assuming consistent use of a single encoding). planid is a value derived from hashing the query tree just prior to execution.

+had_our_search_path indicates if the entry was originally executed with a search_path setting that matches the current search_path.
+This can be useful for diagnosing issues while using pg_stat_plans_explain().
+This is not available when pg_stat_plans is installed on PostgreSQL 9.0.

 query_valid is false if and only if an execution of the pg_stat_plans_explain function previously found that explaining the original query text did not produce the expected query plan for the entry.
 During the next execution of the plan (at some indefinite point in the future), the query column's contents will be replaced by new query text, and will be re-validated.

+blk_read_time and blk_write_time are only available on PostgreSQL versions 9.2+, where the required core infrastructure became available.
+Even on these versions, the value in each case will be 0 unless track_io_timing is enabled.

 pg_stat_plans_reset function
 ----------------------------